Farnaz Abdoli

-Farnaz Abdoli is a multidisciplinary Iranian artist working across fashion design, visual arts, and graphic design. fashion designer who founded her own women's wear brand, POOSH-e MA, in 2011.
+Farnaz Abdoli is an Iranian fashion designer who founded her own women's wear brand, POOSH-e MA, in 2011.

 Abdoli is known for bright colours and Western-influenced patterns and cuts while staying within the dress code of Iran's Islamic law.
 This has led to conflicts between the Iranian government and her brand.
-Abdoli's agenda for her brand is to challenge the government, but more importantly, to allow Iranian women to express themselves through fashion.

 Early life and education

 Abdoli grew up in Shiraz, Iran, with her family.
 Her future career grew from designing clothes for herself and her sister, which her mother would then sew.
 Abdoli is grateful to her mother for allowing her to be passionate about the fashion industry.
 Abdoli is fluent in both Persian and English.

 Abdoli's education began at the Art College of Shiraz (2007 to 2009), where she received her associate degree in graphic design.
 She then attended Sariyan University in Sari, Iran.
 After 2 years of study (2009 to 2011), she received a bachelor's degree in graphic design.
-During her four years of education, Abdoli also worked as a freelance graphic designer.
-Abdoli began to study fashion in 2014 at Istituto Europeo di Design, Barcelona (IED Barcelona) where she studied a short course in fashion/apparel design.
-Abdoli received her Master of Business Administration (MBA) in Shahid Beheshti University from 2014 to 2015.

 She has described her love for fashion as originating when she was a young girl living in Iran; "As a young girl I wasn't able to find my desired streetwear".
 This was due to the effects of the Iranian Revolution, which had ushered in an Islamic government and introduced sanctions on women and subjected them to wearing Hijabs and other loose-fitting and modest clothing.
 This law was established by Mahmoud Ahmadinejad, who was the leader of the Basij Militia, which enforced this dress code across Iran, and women who resisted following the legally-required dress-code were arrested.

 POOSH-e MA

-Since 2011, Abdoli's main focus has been on developing her own brand called POOSH-e MA.
+Since 2012, Abdoli's main focus has been on developing her own brand called POOSH-e MA.
 Originally called "Poosh" (meaning "cloth" in Persian), the brand was founded in 2011.
-Abdoli is the founder, senior designer and the creative director in the company.
-As a side job, Abdoli is currently working as an actress too, working in a theatre since 2007.
-Her first collection involved a collaboration with "Street Style Fashion" which set in the "Shiveh Gallery" in Shiraz.

-Abdoli brought out her 2013 Spring/Summer collection, which brought the attention of news agencies such as newspapers in Iran, California and Germany, BBC World News, BBC Persian, Germany Radio and CNN.
+Abdoli and Vojoodi brought out their 2013 Spring/Summer collection, which brought the attention of news agencies such as newspapers in Iran, California and Germany, BBC World News, BBC Persian, Germany Radio and CNN.
 The media describes the brand as "innovative, bold and fresh whilst being respectful to women of Iran," and "colourful and modern".
-Abdoli has showcased further designs including POOSH-e MA collections until 2017, before leaving Iran.